 The difference between early pregnancy bleeding and menstrual bleeding

 Bleeding around the time of implantation is typically super light spotting, or barely enough blood to cover a pad.
-Meanwhile, you will need to change out your pads regularly if you’re experiencing menstrual flow.
+On the other hand, you need to change out your pads regularly when experiencing menstrual flow.

 When is the best time to take a pregnancy test?